ttongjanggun3/ttongjanggun3/README.md

 ## Hi there 👋
+## My name is GyuWon Kim.
+I'm a student of Kyungpook N'University.
+I want to learn how to use github. 💩💩💩

 <!--
 **ttongjanggun3/ttongjanggun3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.